-- (1) Amount deferred pursuant to the Deferred Plan, which is reported as compensation to the Named Executive Officer. - (2) Earnings on amount deferred under the Deferred Plan are credited at one-half of the Company's current year return on average equity, or 6.00% in 2020.
+- (1) Amount deferred pursuant to the Deferred Plan, which is reported as compensation to the Named Executive Officer in the Summary Compensation Table above. - (2) Earnings on amount deferred under the Deferred Plan are credited at 50% of the Company's current year return on average equity, or 5.50% in 2021.
+The amount shown was reported in the Summary Compensation Table above. - (3) All amounts shown have been reported as compensation in the Summary Compensation Table for 2021 or previous years.